evgentrigub/hyperskill-project-run-java-docker/README.md

 # How to complete this project

-### Stage 1 Write and Compile a Simple Java Demo
+### Stage 1 Write a simple Java program
-1. In the `main()` method ask user to the name and output the line with greetings.
+1. In the `main()` method ask user the name and output the line with greetings.
 ```java
 import java.util.Scanner;